hypervel/hypervel.org/docs/docs/mail.md

 ### Testing Mailable Content

-Laravel Hyperf provides a variety of methods for inspecting your mailable's structure.
-In addition, Laravel Hyperf provides several convenient methods for testing that your mailable contains the content that you expect.
+Hypervel provides a variety of methods for inspecting your mailable's structure.
+In addition, Hypervel provides several convenient methods for testing that your mailable contains the content that you expect.
 These methods are: `assertSeeInHtml`, `assertDontSeeInHtml`, `assertSeeInOrderInHtml`, `assertSeeInText`, `assertDontSeeInText`, `assertSeeInOrderInText`, `assertHasAttachment`, `assertHasAttachedData`, `assertHasAttachmentFromStorage`, and `assertHasAttachmentFromStorageDisk`.

 As you might expect, the "HTML" assertions assert that the HTML version of your mailable contains a given string, while the "text" assertions assert that the plain-text version of your mailable contains a given string: